2.1 Sources and triggers for investigations

 2.2 Responding to internal events

 Not all internal issues raised will require investigation.
 Take, for example, the self-described whistleblower who writes to senior management to raise points already conclusively determined in a disciplinary hearing, in relation to which there are no wider considerations or further rights to appeal.
-Where facts are not in issue, the person has exhausted his or her legal remedies and does not bring forward new bona fides issues, a corporation should not be deterred from operating efficiently and need not re-investigate the underlying facts.
+Where facts are not in issue, the person has exhausted his or her legal remedies and does not bring forward new bona fides issues, a corporation should not be deterred from operating efficiently and need not reinvestigate the underlying facts.
 Those concerns that do merit fresh investigation will not necessarily arise only in the context of criminal allegations or regulatory misconduct; some will emerge during transactional due diligence or in the control environment.

 2.2.1 Compliance operations and transactional due diligence

 A critical aspect of any effective transactional due diligence – whether an acquisition, a joint venture or simply a one-off transaction – must necessarily be to identify risks lurking beneath the surface of a target business or transaction counterparty.
 In particular, attention to areas that can give rise to successor liability should be of paramount concern to the risk-assessment team on any due diligence.
 In the anti-money laundering arena, in relation to the United Kingdom, compliance with the Proceeds of Crime Act 2002 is only as effective as the quality of the due diligence, ongoing monitoring and surveillance techniques employed by the company.
 Similar considerations apply to compliance with international sanctions, where certainty as to the true source of remitted funds, the purpose of the payment and the identities of the payor and payee are central.
 ‘Adequate procedures’ required under the UK Bribery Act 2010 will include the ability to assess counterparty risk to avoid participation in a corrupt transaction.
-In the UK, there is a concerted move to replicate the corporate ‘failure to prevent’ offence in section 7 of the Bribery Act 2010 in other arenas, increasing the focus on the adequacy of prevention measures within corporations.
+In the United Kingdom, there has been a concerted move to replicate the corporate ‘failure to prevent’ offence in section 7 of the Bribery Act 2010 in other arenas, increasing the focus on the adequacy of prevention measures within corporations.

 Given these expectations in the United Kingdom, United States and elsewhere, a party offering to warrant that it has not engaged in corrupt practices or other criminal activity will not provide adequate comfort without objective assessment of the risk profile, which is, itself, an exercise in investigation and analysis.
 For example, in the case of the three primary areas of financial crime risk (money laundering, sanctions, bribery and corruption), further enquiry may be required to investigate and assess the risk presented by politically exposed persons (PEPs), transactions involving higher risk jurisdictions or business practices, complex transactional structures characterised by opacity as to source of funds and ultimate beneficiaries.